Operational Excellence & Equipment Management | Pillar II · Exegens · Dr. Alin Posteucă

 we can support your path to

-Pillar I is not a training programme.
-It is the methodological nucleus — the governing foundation upon which every subsequent improvement, every cost reduction, and every Takt Profit confirmation is built.
+Pillar II is not a maintenance training.
+It is the reliability nucleus — the governing architecture upon which every subsequent improvement, every cost reduction, and every Takt Profit confirmation is built.
 The conversation begins here.
-The architecture takes hold in the first session.
+The architecture takes hold in the first session on-site.

-Productivity that cannot be traced to Takt Profit is not productivity — it is motion.
-Pillar I teaches organisations to see the difference, then confirms it in financial results that accumulate quarter after quarter.
+Maintenance that cannot be traced to Takt Profit is not maintenance — it is cost.
+Pillar II teaches organisations to govern the difference, then confirms it in financial results that accumulate quarter after quarter.

-The distance between a process and its ideal state is always measured in managed waste.
-What this programme provides is the architecture that eliminates that distance — structurally, irreversibly, and with full financial traceability.
+The distance between current equipment performance and its ideal state is always measured in governed losses.
+What this programme provides is the architecture that eliminates that distance — structurally, irreversibly, and with full Takt Profit traceability.

 Programme at a Glance